 The fact that it still undercuts all of its competitors is a mark of great business by Hero.
 They have sold more than 100 million motorcycles and if nothing goes wrong, I can see them selling 100 million more.

 With a 97.2 CC engine, the Hero Splendor Plus is very smooth.
 In addition to that, however, it is also very fuel-efficient.
-Hero Splendor Plus can give a mileage of 65kmpl very easily and could even go higher if ridden with efficiently.
+Hero Splendor Plus can give a mileage of 65kmpl very easily and could even go higher if ridden efficiently.
 This is what attracts most buyers these days.
 Given Petrol prices are skyrocketing, people do not what to buy motorcycles that would cost a fortune to run.

 A huge reason why people do not buy a scooter in rural areas is because of their very poor mileage, particularly on broken roads.
 One of my friends has a TVS Ntorq, which gives a fuel efficiency of 25 or 30 on a great day.
 That is just not good for a 125CC two-wheeler.
 This is particularly why scooties and scooters will be the first to go when EVs arrive.